QamarSalamat/QamarSalamat/README.md

 ---

-Thank you for visiting my GitHub profile.
-I welcome opportunities for scientific collaboration, interdisciplinary research, and the development of sustainable analytical technologies.

 ## 🤝 Collaboration

-I welcome opportunities for interdisciplinary research, international collaborations, scientific software development, and sustainability-oriented analytical chemistry projects.
+I am always interested in collaborating on research related to:

+- Green Analytical Chemistry
+- Sustainable Sample Preparation
+- Extraction Materials and Technologies
+- Scientific Software for Analytical Chemistry
+- Sustainability Assessment and Decision-Support Systems

 If our research interests align, I would be pleased to discuss potential collaborations.